 At about mile 0.85 there's a sharp right onto a connector trail that takes you down to Morgan Horse trail. *** this section is almost always muddy and slippery and partially obscured with tall grass. *** There is probably also another official name for this trail that I just don't know.
 (Does anyone know???)

 At Morgan Horse, turn left and follow to Matanuska Peak trail.
-This short section is pretty enjoyable and has those infamous "gently rolling hill" that seem to be in so many course descriptions but ends with a nice gradual downhill slope.
+This short section is pretty enjoyable and has those infamous "gently rolling hills" that seem to be in so many course descriptions but ends with a nice gradual downhill slope.
 Keep going until you come to a wider gravel path with the aid station, then turn left.

 Matanuska Peak trail, or rather the mini road next to it: Morgan Horse may have had you wondering what the fuss was about, as will the first quarter mile or so of Mat Peak.
 Then you gaze upward after a washout in the road and realize quickly that you're going to be climbing.
 A lot.
-And the beauty of Mat Peak is that the first few times you climb this trail, you're not sure for how long.
+And the beauty of this trail is that the first few times you climb this trail, you're not sure for how long.
 There are some sharp corners that lull you into thinking you're done...but you're not.
 The gorgeous views from up here make up for the exertion though.
 As you near the turn around it gets a little dicey with larger rocks in the road and some washed out areas.

 Turn around is at McRoberts shack.
 There's probably another name for this building but that's what we're going with.
 We will have a volunteer here recording bib numbers.
 Make sure you tell him/her so you make it on record!

 Turn around and head back down.
 The only difference is that you will NOT go back up the connector trail.
 Once you hit Morgan Horse, keep going until you arrive at the Lazy trailhead.

 We will have course markings along the way...it will be pretty difficult to get lost.